paranoidbsd/misc-scripts/available_updates/README.md

 The scripts assume you use `portsnap`, `portmaster` and `pkg`.
 There is not much in terms of resiliency or error handling.
 Use at your own risk.
+Error handling, readability and comments received a small update.
+It's still a shellscript you execute as root.
+Read it.

 `available_updates` updates the ports tree and rebuilds the info file, `recalc_updates` only rebuilds the info file.